Bready or Not Original: Sourdough Oatmeal Cookies

 - Line a 9×13 pan with foil and apply nonstick spray or butter.
 In a small bowl, combine the flour, cocoa powder, and salt.

 - Return to the large container with the melted butter and chocolate.
 Stir in the white sugar until no pale streaks remain.
 Beat in the eggs one at a time.
 Gradually fold in the dry ingredients until no white is visible.
-Fold in 1 cup of chocolate chips and most of the cherries.
+Fold in 1 cup of chocolate chips and most of frozen raspberries.

 - Pour batter into the prepared dish.
 Use an uneven spatula to spread it into an even layer.
-Sprinkle the remaining 1/2 cup chocolate and cherries over the top.
+Sprinkle the remaining 1/2 cup chocolate and remaining raspberries over the top.

-- Bake for 55 minutes to 1 hour, until the middle passes the toothpick test.
+- Bake for 70 to 80 minutes, until the middle passes the toothpick test; the raspberries release a lot of moisture, hence a long baking time.
 Set on a rack to cool for at least an hour, speeding process in fridge if desired.
 Use foil to lift contents onto a cutting board to slice up.
 Store in a sealed container at room temperature.
 Keeps for at least 3 days.

 OM NOM NOM!